 The pioneers that brought tea to Europe were mostly from Holland but also partly from Portugal.
 The Portuguese were the ones in Europe first written about tea and through the marriage of a Britain King named Karl II. with a Portuguese infanta named Katharina von Braganza which loved tea, it got viral in Britain.
 Katharina asked Karl if they could drink a cup tea together, but Karl said they don´t drink tea in England.
 But that was no option for Katharina, so she let import tea from India to her while she was in England.
 That’s how she brought the tea culture to England.

 For a successful Fermentation at the beginning, the temperature is around 22 degrees later the temperature raises steady be careful that the temperature doesn’t exceed 30 degrees.
-To don´t be greater than these number regular temperature measurements are essential.
+Temperatures shouldnt be greater than these average temperature measurements , it just isn’t essential.

-We are referring the whole time to tea, but the tea plant has a unique name “Camellia Sinensis” is the name of the tea plant.
+We are referring the whole time to tea, but the tea plant has a own name.
+“Camellia Sinensis” is the name of the tea plant.
 Only tea from the Camellia sinensis plant is real tea.
 The camellia sinensis has different variants like the oolong, black, green and white tea.

 Many plants grown in western countries are clones from China.